Adolis García Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

+- The 9.6 strikeouts per nine innings put together by the Twins pitching staff paces the league.

-- The Twins have the eighth-ranked team ERA across all league pitching staffs (3.92).
+- The Twins have a 3.93 team ERA that ranks seventh across all league pitching staffs.

-- Twins pitchers combine to give up 149 total home runs at a rate of 1.2 per game (to rank 15th in the league).
+- Twins pitchers combine to allow 152 total home runs at a clip of 1.2 per game (to rank 16th in baseball).

 © 2023 Data Skrive.
 All rights reserved.